Welcome to our site

 English (UK) Français (France)

-maldives upper north province green turtle
+maldives north province green turtle

 The North Province of the Maldives consists of the Atolls of Baa, Lhaviyani, Noonu and Raa.
 The Baa Atoll is also known as the Southern Maalhosmadulu Atoll or Maalhosmadulu Dhekunuburi, and is an administrative division of the Maldives that is composed of three separate natural atolls: the southern Maalhosmadulu Atoll, the Fasdūtherē Atoll and the smaller natural atoll, Goifulhafehendhu Atoll.
 The Atoll is located on the west of the Maldives atoll chain, and consists of 75 islands, only 13 of which are inhabited with a population of over 11,000 people.
 The inhabited islands are: Dharavandhoo, Dhonfanu, Eydhafushi – the capital of Baa Atoll, Fehendhoo, Fulhadhoo, Goidhoo, Hithaadhoo, Kamadhoo, Kendhoo, Kihaadhoo, Kudarikilu, Maalhos, and Thulhaadhoo.
 Of the remaining 57 uninhabited islands, there are eight islands being developed as resorts.
 The Baa Atoll is one of the best examples of the rich biodiversity of the Maldives, and includes large mangroves and a unique variety of fauna, such as the benthic fauna.
 Baa Atoll’s ring shaped reef structure is unique in the archipelago and in 2001, the Atoll was designated a UNESCO World Biosphere Reserve.
 The Baa Atoll biosphere reserve harbours globally significant biodiversity in its numerous reefs that cover approximately 139,700 hectares of coastal and marine areas.
 The area is an example of the great diversity of reef animals, stony and soft corals, reef associated fish species, marine turtles, manta rays and whale sharks that exist in the Maldives.
 Hanifaru Bay in Dharavandhoo is thought to be one of the few places in the world where whale sharks congregate to mate, however recent research suggests that the vast majority of the whale sharks seen here are young males.
 The bay does regularly see some of the largest gatherings of manta rays worldwide however, with up to a hundred crowding in the small inlet when the tide pushes plankton into the bay.
 The Lhaviyani Atoll, also known as Faadhippolhu Atoll, is an administrative division of the Maldives that comprises 54 islands, 5 of which are inhabited, namely Naifaru – which is the capital of the Atoll, Hinnavaru, Kurendhoo, Olhuvelifushi and Maafilaafushi.
 Four uninhabited islands in the Atoll are home to the resorts of Kuredhu, Komandoo, Kanuhuraa and Palmbeach.
 Noonu Atoll, also known as Southern Miladhunmadulu Atoll or Miladhunmadulu Dhekunuburi, is an administrative division of the Maldives.
 Its inhabited islands are: Foddhoo, Henbandhoo, Holhudhoo, Kendhikolhudhoo, Kudafaree, Landhoo, Lhohi, Maafaru, Maalhendhoo, Magoodhoo, Manadhoo – the capital of the Atoll, Miladhoo, and Velidhoo.
 Raa Atoll also known as Northern Maalhosmadulu Atoll or Maalhosmadulu Uthuruburi is an administrative division from the Maldives that includes the Northern Maalhosmadulu Atoll and the island of Alifushi.
 The inhabited islands of the Atoll are: Alifushi, Angolhitheemu, Fainu, Hulhudhuffaaru, Inguraidhoo, Innamaadhoo, Dhuvaafaru, Kinolhas, Maakurathu, Maduvvaree, Meedhoo, Rasgetheemu, Rasmaadhoo, Ungoofaaru – the capital of the Atoll, and Vaadhoo.
 Alifushi, situated at the northern end of the Atoll, is traditionally famous for its skilled boatbuilding carpenters.
 It is now a base for shipyards.
 Previously Raa Atoll was off-limits for tourists, but a change in government policy in the late 1990s reversed the policy.
 The main tourist resort islands of the Atoll are Loama Maamigili and Meedhupparu.